▶️ LISTEN TO THIS ARTICLE

 The Memory Wall Is the Real Bottleneck

-This is why raw FLOPS comparisons between GPUs miss the point for inference workloads.
-NVIDIA's Blackwell B200 doubled tensor core throughput over Hopper, but as the FlashAttention-4 authors discovered, shared memory bandwidth and exponential units didn't scale proportionally.
-The bottleneck shifted from arithmetic to plumbing.
-More compute doesn't help when the data can't get there fast enough.
+This is why raw FLOPS comparisons between GPUs can miss the point for many inference workloads.
+Recent hardware work keeps making the same point: bottlenecks often shift from arithmetic to memory movement.
+More compute helps less when the data can't get there fast enough.

-The entire inference optimization stack exists to work around this wall.
-Every technique below is fundamentally a strategy to either reduce how much data moves or hide the latency of moving it.
+Much of the inference optimization stack exists to work around this wall.
+The techniques below either reduce how much data moves, hide the latency of moving it, or improve how requests are scheduled around the hardware.

 Quantization: Trading Bits for Throughput

 The most direct attack on the memory wall is making the model smaller.
 Quantization compresses weights from 16-bit floats to 8-bit, 4-bit, or even lower representations.
-The results are striking and well-documented.
+The results can be strong, but they are workload-dependent.

 The counterargument matters, though.
 Quantization degrades gracefully on benchmarks but can fail unpredictably on tail distributions.
 Rare tokens, code generation edge cases, and multilingual outputs suffer disproportionately.
-A model that scores 95 percent on MMLU at 4-bit might hallucinate more on a niche medical query than the accuracy numbers suggest.
+A model that scores well on a general benchmark at 4-bit might hallucinate more on a niche medical query than the accuracy numbers suggest.
 Production systems need quantization-aware evaluation on their actual task distribution, not just generic benchmarks.

 KV Cache: The Silent Memory Hog

 Most optimization coverage focuses on model weights.
 But during inference, the KV (key-value) cache often consumes more memory than the model itself.
-For a 70B model serving a 32K-context request, the KV cache can exceed 40GB per sequence.
+For a large model serving long-context requests, the KV cache can become enormous per sequence.
 Multiply that by concurrent users and you've hit your VRAM ceiling long before compute saturates.

 PagedAttention, introduced by vLLM, treats KV cache like virtual memory pages.
 Instead of pre-allocating contiguous blocks for each sequence's maximum possible length, it allocates small pages on demand.
-This eliminated the 60 to 80 percent memory waste that plagued earlier systems and enabled vLLM's signature throughput gains, up to 24x over HuggingFace Transformers.
+This can cut waste that plagued earlier systems and helps explain why vLLM often performs well on throughput-oriented serving workloads.

 KV cache quantization compresses the cache itself to FP4 or INT4, separate from model weight quantization.
-NVIDIA's NVFP4 KV cache cuts cache cost by 50 percent and doubles the effective context budget versus FP8.
-Representative methods like RazorAttention achieve memory reductions exceeding 70 percent.
+NVIDIA's NVFP4 KV cache reduces cache footprint and can extend the practical context budget on supported stacks.
+Representative research methods in this area report large memory reductions, but production impact still depends on model, sequence length, and quality tolerance.

-These aren't independent choices.
-Production stacks layer all three.
-A vLLM deployment serving a GQA-trained model with FP4 KV cache quantization compounds the savings multiplicatively.
+These aren't always independent choices.
+Production stacks often layer several of them.
+A vLLM deployment serving a GQA-trained model with FP4 KV cache quantization can compound savings, but the final gain depends on request shape and hardware support.
 This is where the attention heads budget analysis becomes directly actionable.

 Batching and Scheduling: Where Throughput Actually Lives